East Bay Wildfire Coalition of Governments

 Fire Chief Damon Covington

-City of Pinole Mayor Maureen Toms
+City of Pinole Councilmember Maureen Toms

 City of Richmond Councilmember Soheila Bana